Growth & Care

 Sally Holmes Rose is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This woody vine will require occasional maintenance and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It is a good choice for attracting bees and butterflies to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration:

 Sally Holmes Rose is recommended for the following landscape applications:

 Mass Planting, Hedges/Screening, General Garden Use

 Sally Holmes Rose features showy lightly-scented white flowers with gold eyes and shell pink streaks along the branches from early to late summer, which emerge from distinctive peach flower buds.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.